Looking to boost your knowledge of the world? Why not start with these 20 interesting facts about Myanmar!

 The country’s industry consists of woven and knitted apparel, wood and wood products, agricultural processing, copper, tin and tungsten.

 Burma exports wood products, gas, fish, rice, beans and pulses.

-Do you know any interesting facts about Myanmar that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any interesting facts about Myanmar?
+Share them in the comments below!